the-events-calendar/event-tickets/readme.txt

 * Tweak - Added a dashboard notice for sites running PHP versions lower than 7.4 to alert them that the minimum version of PHP is changing to 7.4 in February 2023.
 * Enhancement - Added search capabilities to the Tickets Commerce Orders report page.
 [ET-1259]
 * Fix - Allow loading attendance page with `event_id` params that use The Events Calendar provisional IDs.
 [ET-1624]
+* Language - 4 new strings added, 43 updated, 0 fuzzied, and 2 obsoleted

 = [5.5.5] 2022-12-08 =